SonarSource/sonar-scanner-azdo/extensions/sonarcloud/overview.md

 ## About the SonarCloud VSTS Marketplace Extension
 This extension provides the following features:
 * A dedicated **SonarCloud EndPoint** to set the user token and validate the connection.
-* Three build tasks to get your projects analyzed easily:
+* Three build tasks (along with build templates) to get your projects analyzed easily:
   * **Prepare Analysis Configuration** task, to configure all the required settings before executing the build.
 This task is mandatory.
 In case of .NET solutions or Java projects, this tasks helps to integrate seamlessly with MSBuild, Maven and Gradle tasks.
   * **Run Code Analysis** task, to actually execute the analysis of the source code.
 Not required for Maven or Gradle projects.
   * **Publish Quality Gate Result** task, to display the quality gate status in the build summary.
 This tasks is optional, as it can increase the overall build time.
+* Analysis of the branches and the **pull requests** of your projects
+* A **widget** to monitor the quality gate for your projects on your favorite VSTS dashboard

 ## Highlighted Features
 ### Seamless Integration with .Net solutions